cloudrainstar/bionemo-framework/docs/docs/user-guide/getting-started/access-startup.md

 # Startup Instructions

-BioNeMo is compatible with a wide variety of computing environments, including both local workstations, data centers, and Cloud Service Providers (CSPs) such as Amazon Web Service, Microsoft Azure, Google Cloud Platform, and Oracle Cloud Infrastructure, and NVIDIA’s own DGX Cloud infrastructure.
+BioNeMo is compatible with a wide variety of computing environments, including both local workstations, data centers, and Cloud Service Providers (CSPs) such as Amazon Web Services, Microsoft Azure, Google Cloud Platform, and Oracle Cloud Infrastructure, and NVIDIA’s own DGX Cloud.

 ## Running the Container on a Local Machine